Rudra627/Rudra627/README.md

 #                                                                 💫 About Me:
-👋 Hi, I’m Rudra Sahu, a B.Tech student passionate about DSA, Java, and Web Development.
+👋 Hi, I’m Rudra Sahu, a B.Tech student passionate about DSA, Java,Web Development and AIML.
 💻 I enjoy solving problems on LeetCode and building projects to learn by doing.
 🚀 Always learning and growing as a developer.